 Child Tax Credit is assessed more generously when a child receives any rate of CDP.
 This is because families will qualify for an extra disability element which will increase the amount of Child Tax Credits they are awarded.
-If your child is certified as severely sight impaired or blind or is awarded the higher rate of the care component of CDP, a severe disability element will increase the amount of Child Tax Credit even more.
+If your child is awarded the higher rate of the care component of CDP, a severe disability element will increase the amount of Child Tax Credit even more.